MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-work-item-tracking.md

 5. Choose the **OK** button, and the selected item tracking information is transferred to the **Item Tracking Lines** page.
 6. Type or scan in the item tracking number.

-The matrix of quantity fields in the header dynamically displays the quantities and sums of the item tracking numbers you define in the page.
+The matrix of quantity fields in the header dynamically displays the quantities and sums of the item tracking numbers you define on the page.
 The quantities must correspond to those of the document line, which is signified by **0** in the **Undefined** fields.

  When you post the document line, the item tracking information is transferred to the associated item ledger entries.